Listen: State Champs have covered What’s My Age Again? by blink-182

 'He took a shit in the bathroom tub and fed the dog brownie drugs / Tried hard not to get caught / He fucked a chick in the parking lot / On and on, reckless abandon…' Distilling the thrill of embarking on teenage rebellion for the simple sake of it into 186 seconds of breathless excitement, Reckless Abandon is a heartfelt celebration of life without real consequences.
 Performed by men for whom that phase of their lives was fast fading, there's a bittersweet undercurrent with a sense of mourning for carefree times slipped past that makes the song hit all the harder years later.

 A sole studio recording tacked on as the promotional lead single for infamously scatological live album The Mark, Tom And Travis Show (The Enema Strikes Back), Man Overboard should not be overlooked.
-Feeling like a subtle bridge between the outright juvenilia of Enema Of The State and Take Off Your Pants And Jacket’s (slightly) more mature brand of pop-punk, it charts the experience of losing a friend – persistently rumoured, though never confirmed, to be original drummer Scott Raynor – to alcoholism.
+Feeling like a subtle bridge between the outright juvenilia of Enema Of The State and Take Off Your Pants And Jacket’s (slightly) more mature brand of pop-punk, it charts the experience of losing a friend – persistently rumoured, though never confirmed, to be Scott Raynor – to alcoholism.
 Driven along by a propulsive bassline, and featuring a music video that recasts scenes from their most famous past clips with dwarf actors, it’s also a hell of a lot of fun.

 Contributing to and drawing from the rich font of teen culture in the late ’90s/early ’00s, blink thoroughly ingrained themselves as part of the knockabout zeitgeist.
 Watching Jennifer Love Hewitt teen comedy Can't Hardly Wait on Valentine's Day 1999, for instance, Mark found himself inspired to write about the sadness and excitement of the uncertain future that awaits kids at the end of high school.
 With lyrics scribbled on a napkin ('I haven't been this scared in a long time, and I'm so unprepared, so here's your valentine') the song uncannily captures the sensations of panic and exhilaration as time – and opportunity – seem to slip away from beneath our feet, dropping us involuntarily into whatever comes next.

-The third single from 2003’s Untitled LP was a relatively straightforward showcase of their creative ripening, and its potency has only increased with time.
+The third single from 2003's Untitled LP was a relatively straightforward showcase of their creative ripening, and its potency has only increased with time.
 Depicting a scene where one half of a couple begs the other to stay as the raindrops plummet outside, it luxuriates in the raw emotion of that bargaining and ultimate loss.
-Featuring vocals from all three members (Travis’ whispered contributions a real rarity), bolstered by a sprung guitar riff and featuring blink’s most unashamedly sweeping chorus (‘Tidal waves, they rip right through me / Tears from eyes worn cold and sad’) it’s a song that seems often overlooked nowadays but one which deserves to be remembered.
+Featuring vocals from all three members (Travis' whispered contributions are a real rarity), bolstered by a sprung guitar riff and featuring blink's most unashamedly sweeping chorus ('Tidal waves, they rip right through me / Tears from eyes worn cold and sad') it's a song that seems often overlooked nowadays but one which deserves to be remembered.
 The video – featuring over 100 former gang members, and uber-jacked action hero Terry Crews as a cop giving chase along the LA river – is another classic.

 A sort-of sequel to Enema Of The State standout Adam's Song, Stay Together For The Kids again found blink playing evocatively on the high contrast between blustering juvenilia and very real adolescent anxiety.
 Opening with a clean, melancholic melody and continuing through a stripped-back composition, the lyrics tap earnestly into Mark and (particularly) Tom's painful experiences of parental divorce.
 'Their anger hurts my ears,' they plead, calling to mind an almost childlike sense of helplessness and vulnerability.
 'Been running strong for seven years / Rather than fix the problems, they never solve them / It makes no sense at all.'
 Gently heartbreaking, still.